ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

    - "token_upload", used by C to inform the AS that it opts in to use the new ACE workflow, and by the AS to inform C about the outcome of the token uploading to the RS per the new workflow.

+   - "token_hash", used by the AS to provide C with a token hash, corresponding to an access token that the AS has issued for C and has successfully uploaded to the RS on behalf of C per the new ACE workflow.

    - "rs_cnf2", used by the AS to provide C with the public keys of the RSs in the group-audience for which the access token is issued (see {{Section 6.9 of RFC9200}}).

    - "aud2", used by the AS to provide C with the identifiers of the RSs in the group-audience for which the access token is issued.